arangodb/docs/3.5/arangosearch-views.md

   > released once there are no longer any users remaining.
 However, the files
   > for the released states/snapshots are left on disk, and only removed by
   > "cleanup" operation.

+- **commitIntervalMsec** (_optional_; type: `integer`; default: `1000`;
+  to disable use: `0`)

+  Wait at least this many milliseconds between committing View data store changes and making documents visible to queries (default: 1000, to disable
+  use: 0).
+  For the case where there are a lot of inserts/updates, a lower value, until commit, will cause the index not to account for them and memory usage would continue to grow.
+  For the case where there are a few inserts/updates, a higher value will impact performance and waste disk space for each commit call without any added benefits.

+  > For data retrieval ArangoSearch Views follow the concept of
+  > "eventually-consistent", i.e. eventually all the data in ArangoDB will be
+  > matched by corresponding query expressions.
+  > The concept of ArangoSearch View "commit" operation is introduced to
+  > control the upper-bound on the time until document addition/removals are
+  > actually reflected by corresponding query expressions.
+  > Once a "commit" operation is complete all documents added/removed prior to
+  > the start of the "commit" operation will be reflected by queries invoked in
+  > subsequent ArangoDB transactions, in-progress ArangoDB transactions will
+  > still continue to return a repeatable-read state.

 - **consolidationIntervalMsec** (_optional_; type: `integer`; default: `60000`;
   to disable use: `0`)